harishkesavarao/harishkesavarao.github.io/_pages/about.md

 **_Although I am located in India for the past year, almost all of my professional work experience (2012-2024) and my advanced education has been from the United States._**

-Currently, I am a Principal Data Engineer & Data Architect for the Data Engineering organization at [Altassian India]((https://www.atlassian.com/blog/atlassian-engineering)).
+Currently, I am a Principal Data Engineer & Data Architect for the Data Engineering organization at [Atlassian India]((https://www.atlassian.com/blog/atlassian-engineering)).

 My most recent role, prior to Atlassian's was Staff Software Engineer and Data Engineering Team Lead for [Security](https://www.databricks.com/trust) at [Databricks](https://www.databricks.com/), where I was involved in overseeing the execution of multi-quarter Data Engineering projects, including design, automation and scaling of multi-TB/day data in [AWS](https://www.databricks.com/product/aws) and [Azure](https://azure.microsoft.com/en-us/products/databricks).